Shenzhen Middle School: Shenzhong Daily

 Shenzhong Daily is a daily on-campus newspaper publication.
 It began its publications in 2009, and is free to all the faculty and students of Shenzhen Middle School.

-Clubs
+Associations

-There are more than 70 clubs in Shenzhen Middle School.
+There are more than 100 associations in Shenzhen Middle School.

+There are two kinds of associations in Shenzhen Middle School: school-class students' associations and students' associations.
+School-class students' associations are found and led by the school for multiple purposes such as managing students' associations.
+Students' associations are found by students, and they are managed by Council of Association Union, which is the school-class associations found to manage them.